An App for People Who Learn Hard Things

-Currently in Alpha, Feedback welcome
+Currently in Alpha.
+Feedback is genuinely welcomed.

 How it works